Enhancing Layer Attention Efficiency through Pruning Redundant Retrievals: Method

 \subsection{Efficient Layer Attention}

-\textbf{ELA Architecture} We present the details of our proposed Efficient Layer Attention (ELA) architecture (Shown in Figure \ref{fig:overall}).
+\textbf{ELA Architecture} We present the details of our proposed Efficient Layer Attention (ELA) architecture, as shown in Figure \ref{fig:overall}.
 Firstly, we compute the KL divergences between attention weights learned from all adjacent layers using Equation (\ref{eq:8}), and collect the results into a divergence vector \(\boldsymbol{a}=(a_1,\dots,a_{L-1})\).
 This vector is then passed through the EBQM module \(\mathcal{E}(·)\), which smooths the divergence values as follows:

-Next, we apply a pruning mechanism based on a pre-defined threshold \(\tau\).
+Next, we apply a pruning mechanism based on a pre-defined threshold \(\mu\).
 A binary mask \(\boldsymbol{m} = (m_1, \dots, m_L)\) is generated as:

 This mask determines whether the attention outputs from each layer should be preserved or pruned.
-In each layer \(l\), the representations of query, key, and value are then updated as follows:
+In each layer \(l\), the representations of query, key, and value are then updated as follows: Then refined query \(\boldsymbol{q}^{\,l}, \boldsymbol{K}^{\,l}\) and \(\boldsymbol{V}^{\,l}\) are then used to compute the layer attention for layer \(l\) as described in Equation~(\ref{eq:(2)}).
+Here we set a threshold instead of fixing a pruning ratio, since the number of layers to prune may vary across epochs within the same training run, and enforcing a static ratio would undermine robustness.